ClusterLabs/resource-agents/doc/writing-python-agents.md

 * `have_binary`: Returns True if the given binary is available.
 * `is_true`: Converts an OCF truth value to a Python boolean.
 * `get_parameter`: Looks up the matching `OCF_RESKEY_` environment variable.
-* `Metadata`: Class which helps to generate the XML metadata.
+* `Agent`: Class which helps to generate the XML metadata.
 * `run`: OCF run loop implementation.

 ## Run loop and metadata example